hasibzunair/adversarial-lesions/README.md

 ### Training (both stages)

-Now that the data is partitioned according to its class label (benign and malignant), we train CycleGAN on this data.
+Now that the data is partitioned according to its class label (benign and malignant), train CycleGAN on this data.

 * Run `train_cyclegan.ipynb`